progressivetech/com.jlacey.electoral/README.md

 * **groups** will restrict look ups to contacts in the matching pipe (|) separated list of group names.

-### Performance note

-It is not recommended to enable both **District Lookup on Address Update** and **Create Official on District Lookup** in most cases, since adding a single address could cause ten or more additional contacts to be created, slowing performance.
-However, if you have most elected officials already in your database, the penalty for the occasional missing official is relatively low.

 ## Usage

 ### Districts